The Purpose of a Budget and 11 Reasons Why You Need One

-The main purpose of a budget is to track your income and expenses.
-Your budget also ensures your bills are paid on time, helps you plan for the future, helps identify any bad spending habits or areas where you could reduce your spending, and ensures that your spending reflects your priorities.
+The primary purpose of a budget is to track your income and expenses.
+A budget also ensures your bills are paid on time, helps you plan for the future, helps identify any bad spending habits or areas where you could reduce your spending, and ensures that your spending reflects your priorities.

-By creating a budget and sticking to it, you can ensure that you have your needs covered, pay your bills on time, get out of debt, and meet your financial goals.
+By creating a budget and sticking to it, you can ensure your needs are met, your bills are paid on time, you get out of debt, and you meet your financial goals.

 Budgeting Puts You in Control

 For the longest time, I had no clue where all my money went.
-I just knew at the end of the month I didn’t have any.
-So I racked up a bunch of credit card debt.
+I just knew I didn’t have any at the end of the month, so I racked up a lot of credit card debt.

-Budgeting is important because it gives you an accurate picture of your finances so you can figure out your goals and work towards them.
+Budgeting is essential because it gives you an accurate picture of your finances, allowing you to determine your goals and work toward them.
 When I finally turned to budgeting, my top priority was getting out of debt.

-Following the plan I mapped out for myself, it didn’t feel so hopeless.
+Following the plan I mapped out for myself gave me hope.
 There were some rough spots, but I was seeing progress, which motivated me to stay with the plan.
 I finally felt like I was in control of my bills, not the other way around.

 Budgeting Takes the Stress Out of Money Management